top of page

 • Skill Level Requirements: The job offered must typically require work experience at RQF level 3 or above.
 You must correctly identify and assign an SOC code sponsor licence that genuinely reflects the role.

-• Salary Level Requirement: The salary offered must meet or exceed the general salary threshold (currently £38,700 per year or £15.88 per hour for most roles as of Spring 2024) or the occupation's "going rate," whichever is higher.
+• Salary Level Requirement: The salary offered must meet or exceed the general salary threshold (currently £41,700 per year or £21.38 per hour for most roles as of (July 2025) or the occupation's "going rate," whichever is higher.
 Be aware of "tradable points" for PhDs, shortage occupations, or new entrants, which can reduce the salary threshold.

 • Genuine Employment Requirement: The Home Office will assess that the job vacancy you are offering is genuine and not created solely for visa purposes.